Otavalo Ecuador: Otavalo Market Guide + Best Things To Do

 Otavalo Animal Market

-If you’re looking to see another side of the market in Otavalo, visit the Otavalo animal market in the morning – by 7:00AM it will be in full swing, but it lasts for a few hours.
+If you’re looking to see another side of the market in Otavalo, visit the Otavalo animal market in the morning – by 7:00AM it will be in full swing, but it only lasts for a few hours.

 Here you’ll find locals buying and selling all kinds of animals, including pigs, sheep, horses, rabbits, and even llamas.